eddmann/eddmann.github.io/_posts/2014/2014-01-06-implementing-heapsort-in-java-and-c.md

 }
 ```

-As I discussed above this implementation is very similar to its Java counterpart.
+As discussed above, this implementation is very similar to its Java counterpart.
-One small 'hack' that I found very useful in C's macro system was the use of a 'do/while' loop to create multi-line definitions with the least compiler issues.
+One small _hack_ that I found very useful in C's macro system was the use of a 'do/while' loop to create multi-line definitions with the least compiler issues.

 ## Resources